 Note on Cheap Family Accommodation in the USA

 We’ve just completed a 1 month USA road trip and we found accommodation easily for under $50/night, sometimes under $40/night.
 The only exceptions being NYC and Washington DC.

-The rules are totally different in the States, booking online was always cheaper, rooms almost always had 2 big beds so families didn’t pay and extra.
+The rules are totally different in the States, booking online was always cheaper, rooms almost always had 2 big beds so families didn’t pay any extra.
 See our planning a USA road trip section for more information.

-So that’s what I’m doing at the moment, trawling the internet finding family accommodation.
+So that’s what I’m doing at the moment, trawling the internet and finding family accommodation.
 It’s hard work when you’re on a tight budget and takes up a lot of time.
 Finding budget family accommodation is, without a doubt, the hardest part of family travel and it drives me nuts!

 Update: As time went on finding places to stay became easier and easier as the internet evolved.
 We always book online today.
 The days of door knocking as we backpackers did 20+ years ago, are long gone.